More Medications Facts

 Interesting facts

 • Fiorinal and Fioricet are well established, proven brands that were introduced in the US in the 1960s and mid 1980s respectively.
-The divested products achieved combined sales of approximately USD 60 million in 2002.
+They achieved combined sales of approximately USD 60 million in 2002.